-Storytelling works because our brain is wired to remember narrations and is equipped to experience it as its being told.
+Storytelling for advocacy works because our brain is wired to remember narrations and is equipped to experience them as being told.
+According to psychologists, a human brain remembers stories 22 times more than facts.
 It’s the oldest and most powerful tool to affect change in society.
 And personal stories detailing the challenges one faces are easier to connect with and bring out our ability to empathize with the storyteller.
-In this way, stories can influence people and help bring in change.
+In this way, stories can influence people and help bring about change.

 The Classical Story Arc

-- Introduce the protagonist of the story – Ideally, it should be a person and not the organization.
+- Introduce the protagonist of the story – Ideally, it should be a person and not an organization.
 People connect better to living beings than inanimate objects.
-So, tell the story from your point of view or as someone who has experienced the issue you are trying to bring to light.
-You need to answer the question “What makes the protagonist relevant and relatable to your audience?”
+So, narrate from your point of view or as someone who has experienced the issue you are trying to bring to light.
+You need to answer the question, “What makes the protagonist relevant and relatable to your audience?”

-- Next, when and where the protagonist is at the beginning of the story.
+- The beginning – When and where the protagonist is at the beginning of the story.

 - Rising Action – Talk about the barriers and complications that arose from the conflict.